PolusG/Milestone1/Specification.md

 # Use cases
 1.Muti-language

 2.User register and login

 3.Delete account

 4.Share notes with other people

+5.Input a markdown file and output flash cards

+6.Share flashcards (add to their account)

+7.Render markdown notes

+8.convert markdown notes to pdf

 Use Case Name: Change system language
 ## Summary
-A student/user who logged in can change the system language
+A user who logged in can change the system language
 ## Actors
-actor : Student/User
+actor : User, system
 ## Preconditions
-* preconditions 1: The student/user logged in
+* The student/user logged in
 ## Triggers
 The student/user selected “language” option
 ## Primary Sequence
-step 1 action: System prompts the user other available languages list. step 2 action: User selects the language they want.
+1.System prompts the user other available languages list.

+2.User selects the language they want.

-Step 3 action: System changes the language.
+3.System changes the language.
 ## Primary Postconditions
-* postcondition: The user changed the system language
+* The user changed the system language

 Use Case Name: User register and login
 ## Summary